The Power of Omnichannel Personalization in Marketing

 Make Sure Your Channels Are Aligned

 Once you've brought all your data together, the next big step is to make sure that your channels can work together.
-When multiple channels work together, you can create a seamless customer experience that is informed by the data gleaned from previous interactions.
+When your channels work together, you can create a seamless customer experience across multiple touchpoints that's informed by the data gleaned from previous interactions.

 However, aligning your marketing channels can come with its own set of challenges.
 It requires a deep understanding of your customers, their preferences, and behaviors, as well as the technology and data needed to track and analyze the customer journey across multiple channels.